N1v0k/docktartar/readme.md

 You can specify what containers should be stopped and started.
 This script uses pigz in order to enable multi-core compression of your archive, making it real fast.
 (2 minutes vs 6 minutes for about 10 GB with an Xeon E3-1225 v3, from SSD to HDD )

-In Progress:
-Provide a temp-directory for faster archival, afterwards the script will move the archive wherever you want.
+Yuu can provide a temp-directory for faster archival, afterwards the script will move the archive wherever you want.
 This is useful in cases where you want to store your backup on a remote server (you should really do this!).
+The workflow in this case is:
+1. Stop Containers
+2. Build the archive in the /backupTmp directory
+3. Start containers
+4. move the archive from /backupTmp to /targetTmp
+5. Chown the archive

 # Getting started